internetarchive/wayback-machine-webextension/README.md

 - Navigate to `chrome://extensions` in your browser.
 You can also access this page by clicking on the Chrome menu on the top right side of the Omnibox, hovering over **More Tools**  and selecting **Extensions**.
 - Turn on the switch next to **Developer mode**.
-- Click the **Load unpacked** button and select the `wayback-machine-chrome` directory that contains this code.
+- Click the **Load unpacked** button and select the `wayback-machine-chrome/webextension` directory that contains this code.

 See [What are extensions?](https://developer.chrome.com/extensions) for more information on Chrome extensions.